Is Memphis, Tennessee, worth a visit? Let me tell you, this city is more than just a destination for music lovers.

 Graceland was the home of Elvis Presley.
 Graceland is the mansion that sits on 14 acres and has been converted into a museum and memorial site.

-Local Graceland Tip: The ticket prices can take visitors by surprise.
+Local Graceland Tip: The ticket prices can surprise visitors.
 However, you should remember that visiting Graceland includes more than just the house.
 It's a complex where they have his jumpsuits, cars, memorabilia, and army artifacts.
-It's not only Elvis fans that will enjoy Graceland.
+It's not only Elvis fans who will enjoy Graceland.
 There is an option to buy a VIP pass for faster access.
-If you go there when it's not busy, don't get the VIP pass, it's unnecessary.
+If you go there when it's not busy, don't get the VIP pass; it's unnecessary.

 Beale Street